Scene-wide Acoustic Parameter Estimation: Datasets

 \subsection{Soundspaces}

-We first use the Soundspaces 1.0 dataset \citep{henJSGAIRG20} with the Replica \citep{Replica} scenes, in order to enable comparisons with previous work.
-The Replica set has 18 scenes in total, including 3 multi-room apartments, a studio apartment with 6 different furniture configurations, and other small, single-room, shoe-box scenes.
-The corresponding meshes are detailed, including all furniture and small objects inside them.
-Rooms in the dataset contain a dense grid of source and receivers, with a uniform spacing of 0.3 m.
-Scenes typically contain approximately 250 sources and receivers, for a total of $250^2 ~= 60,000$ unique RIRs per scene.
-However, acoustic diversity is limited; for example, most of the scenes have \paramT{30} value of around 0.6 seconds, with little variance across and within scenes.
-For further details regarding the statistics and types of geometries associated with this dataset, refer to Appendix \ref{sec:appendix:datastats}.
+We first use the Soundspaces 1.0 dataset \cite{henJSGAIRG20} with the Replica \cite{Replica} scenes, to enable comparisons with previous work.
+Replica has 18 scenes in total, including 3 multi-room apartments, a studio apartment with 6 different furniture configurations, and other small, single-room, shoe-box scenes.
+They typically contain about 250 sources and receivers, for a total of $250^2 ~= 60,000$ unique RIRs per scene.
+However, acoustic diversity is limited; e.g. most scenes have \paramT{30} of around 0.6 seconds, with little variance across and within scenes.